dvreeze/yaidom/docs/someXmlGotchas.rst

 ===================

 XML can be prettified by indentation, so by adding ("ignorable") whitespace.
 Yet how is an XML parser to know if the whitespace can be ignored or not?
-If the parser does not validate, it is hard to tell what a SAX parser will do: pass this whitespace text to the characters() method or to the ignorableWhitespace() method?
+If the SAX parser does not validate, it is hard to tell what this parser will do: pass this whitespace text to the characters() method or to the ignorableWhitespace() method?
 See `Ignorable White Space`_.

 Looking at whitespace handling alone, it is already clear that reasoning about "equality" of XML documents (in isolation)